 Can I make a Power of Attorney?

-Importantly, if you are a person with early stages of dementia or have a mild intellectual disability and you possess the mental capacity to fully understand and know what you are signing you may still be able to make a Power of Attorney.
+Importantly, if you are a person with early stages of dementia or have a mild intellectual disability and possess the mental capacity to fully understand and know what you are signing, you may still be able to make a Power of Attorney.

-If you’re not sure about whether or not you have the mental capacity you should have an assessment completed with a Doctor, Psychologist or a Psychiatrist.
+If you’re not sure whether or not you have the mental capacity, you should have an assessment completed with a Doctor, Psychologist or Psychiatrist.

 When should I appoint an Enduring Power of Attorney?

-We would recommend you appoint an Enduring Power of Attorney to conduct your financial and legal affairs in the event that you:
+We would recommend you appoint an Enduring Power of Attorney to conduct your financial and legal affairs if you: